vikramkarnik/Rascals/infra/README.md

 - `location` (default: eastus) - The Azure region for resource deployment
 - `rgName` (default: rg-app-services) - The name of the resource group
-- `qaLocation` (default: eastus) - The Azure region for the QA environment
-- `qaRgName` (default: rg-app-services-qa) - The name of the QA resource group

 ## Common Issues and Solutions